OSGConnect/connectbook/examples/julia-on-osg.md

-[title]: - "Using Julia on the OSG"
+[title]: - "Using Julia on the OSPool"

 [TOC]